sionescu/CIM/README.md

 ## USAGE

-Most command interfaces are designed to be somewhat compatible with rvm.
+Most commands are designed to be somewhat compatible with rvm.

 `cim help <command>` or `cim list <command>` will also help you.